seree-fam/akoben/pages/ReadMe.md

 **Description**

 1. `PostPage` is a functional React component.
-It uses several hooks, including `usePosts`, `useCommunityData`, `useAuthState`, and `useRouter`.
+It uses several hooks, including `usePosts`, `useCommunityData`, `heyNow`, and `useRouter`.
 It also uses the `useCustomToast` hook for displaying toast messages.

 2. The component defines a `fetchPost` function to fetch a post by its ID from Firebase and update the state accordingly.
 The function sets the `postExists` state to `true` if the post is found, and `false` otherwise.
 It also updates the `hasFetched` and `postLoading` states.